-When you scroll down the proposal, specific courses will be outlined in red, whether they are a course requirement (program form) or requisites (course form):
+When these requisite or course list links break, you will receive a similar pop-up message and you can scroll down the proposal to see specific courses outlined in red, whether they are a course requirement (program form) or requisites (course form):

 A course that is linked to the proposal has been replaced within the catalog since the proposal was initially submitted.